Version Control with Git¶

 Now that we’ve learned the basics of version control, and reasons to use it, let’s get some hands-on experience on how to create our first Git repository.

-Let’s start navigating to the Desktop and creating a new directory there.
+Let’s start navigating to the Documents folder and creating a new directory there.

 You should see a message like this: